alessioriga/Hotel-Room-Management-System/README.md

 ---

-## Problem Statement
+# Overview

-Hotels often struggle with managing room availability, bookings, and customer records using manual or fragmented systems.
-This leads to inefficiencies, double bookings, and poor customer experience.
+Hotels often struggle to manage room availability, bookings, and customer records when using manual processes or disconnected systems.
+This can lead to inefficiencies, double bookings, and poor customer experience.

----

-## Proposed Solution

-This project introduces a web-based Hotel Rooms Management System that centralises room availability, customer records, and booking operations into one streamlined platform.
-Built with Python, Flask, and SQLite, the system is designed with modular architecture to ensure clarity, maintainability, and scalability.

-Staff can efficiently manage reservations, room assignment on check-in, and generate room reports through a simple, user-friendly interface.
-The solution reduces human error, improves operational efficiency, and provides a solid foundation for future enhancements such as reporting, payment tracking, and role-based access control.
+This project provides a **centralised Hotel Room Management System** built with **Python, Flask, and SQLite**.
+The application allows hotel staff to manage reservations, assign rooms during check-in, and track guests currently staying in the hotel.

+The system uses a **modular architecture**, making the codebase easier to maintain and extend for future improvements.

 ---